I’ll paint a picture to illustrate the point.

 - We transfer risk by purchasing insurance, whereby another company assumes some of our exposure to negative outcomes.

-- We avoid risk by re-designing, changing direction or deferring projects until market conditions improve.
+- We avoid risk by re-designing, changing direction, or deferring projects until market conditions improve.

-- We accept risk by moving forward with speed and agility to seize opportunity while it lasts.
+- We accept risk by moving forward with speed and agility to seize the opportunity while it lasts.

-It turns out, the principles of risk management are somewhat human nature.
+It turns out, the principles of risk management are somewhat human in nature.
 We employ risk management strategies throughout our lives as we pursue rewards and protect ourselves from pain.

 When we take chances and go after new opportunities, carefully managing risks along the way, we have the potential to grow as individuals and organizations.
 Give that some thought as you plan your next project or pursue that next job opportunity.
 How will you gain the outcomes you desire while avoiding potential pitfalls?
 Turns out, you may have learned all the risk management strategies you need on your old, trusty bicycle.